How To Secure Apache with Let's Encrypt on Debian 10

 The first step to using Let’s Encrypt to obtain an SSL certificate is to install the Certbot software on your server.

-As of this writing, Certbot is not available from the Debian software repositories by default.
-In order to download the software using
+Note: Currently, Certbot is not available from the Debian software repositories by default, but it’s possible to configure the

 - sudo apt update